 As a recipient of Federal funding, the Ames Area MPO is required to operate its programs and activities in accordance with the Civil Rights Act of 1964 and its amendments, collectively known as Title VI, which prohibits discrimination on the basis of race, color, or national origin.
+The Title VI Program is a comprehensive document, including the Title VI public notices, complaint procedures and complaint forms; a list of Title VI investigations, lawsuits and complaints; table of racial composition of non-elected bodies, where membership is selected by the Ames Area MPO; demographic profile of the MPO planning area; public outreach activities to Title VI populations, and limited English proficiency plan.

-The Ames Area MPO ultimately will produce two Title VI programs, one following the guidance and requirements of the Federal Highway Administration and the other program will be developed using the guidance and fulfilling the requirements of the Federal Transit Administration.
+The Ames Area MPO creates two Title VI programs, one following the guidelines and requirements of the Federal Highway Administration (FHWA) and the other program is developed using the guidance and fulfilling the requirements of the Federal Transit Administration (FTA).
+In addition, CyRide has a separate Title VI program meeting requirements for fixed-route transit providers.

-The Ames Area MPO will be required to update the Title VI program every three years and submit it to the Iowa Department of Transportation to demonstrate compliance.
-The 2015 Title VI Program has been developed to be consistent with FTA's most recent guidelines, published in October 2012 (FTA C 4702.1B).
-The current Title VI program that is in compliance with FHWA requirements will be updated as necessary.
-CyRide has a separate Title VI program meeting requirements for fixed route transit providers.
+The Ames Area MPO updates the FTA Title VI program every three years and is submitted to the Iowa Department of Transportation to demonstrate compliance.
+The 2018 Title VI Program has been developed to be consistent with FTA's most recent guidelines, published in October 2012 (FTA C 4702.1B).
+The Title VI program meeting FTA requirements is updated as needed.